Leges Henrici Primi: Contents

 The work assumes that the royal legal system would still address some issues that later would have been dealt with by ecclesiastical courts.
 Clergy are not only to take part in the shire court, but could be summoned to answer charges in the court.
-It also sets out the various courts that were established and their jurisdiction.
+It also sets out the established courts and their jurisdiction.
 It takes for granted that the Anglo-Saxon laws of England are still in effect.
 It also addresses the administration of forest law under Henry I. Another new concern in the Leges is law covering the roadways and highways.

 Another area covered by the work is royal finance, with the Leges setting out the rate of Danegeld, at a rate of one shilling per hide.
 It also covers judicial fines, setting forth a fine of 46 marks as the penalty for committing murder.
 The author of the work criticised the royal justices, calling them greedy.
 It sets out elaborate procedures for the conduct of murder cases, or murdum.

-The Leges also devoted some effort to the theory of the law, and attempted to make generalisations about legal procedures and practices.
+The Leges also devoted some effort to the theory of the law and attempted to make generalisations about legal procedures and practices.
 It also contains a number of dicta which became cliches, such as "who unknowingly offends will knowingly amend" and "witness is not needed as to what did not occur, but as to what an accused claims did occur".